kgateway-dev/kgateway/docs/content/operations/debugging_gloo/_index.md

 * Debugging the data plane
 * Debugging the control plane

 This guide is intended to help you understand where to look if things aren't working as expected.
-After going through, if [all else fails](#all-else-fails), you can capture the state of Gloo Edge configurations and logs and join us on our [Slack](https://slack.solo.io) and one of our engineers will be able to help.
+After going through, if [all else fails](#all-else-fails), you can capture the state of Gloo Gateway configurations and logs and join us on our [Slack](https://slack.solo.io) and one of our engineers will be able to help.

 ## General debugging tools and tips

-If you're experiencing unexpected behavior after installing and configuring Gloo Edge, the first thing to do is verify [installation]({{< versioned_link_path fromRoot="/installation/" >}}) and configuration.
+If you're experiencing unexpected behavior after installing and configuring Gloo Gateway, the first thing to do is verify [installation]({{< versioned_link_path fromRoot="/installation/" >}}) and configuration.
 The fastest way to do that is to run the `glooctl check` [command]({{< versioned_link_path fromRoot="/reference/cli/glooctl_check/" >}}).
-This command will go through the deployments, pods and Gloo Edge resources to make sure they're in a healthy/Accepted/OK status.
+This command will go through the deployments, pods and Gloo Gateway resources to make sure they're in a healthy/Accepted/OK status.
 Typically if there are problems syncing resources, you would find an issue here.

 ```bash
 glooctl check